USC United Summit Center - John D. Good Recovery Center Philosophy

 WHAT ALUMNI SAY

-R.S.B, the sole alum polled by Rehabs.com to date, was denied pain medication even though she entered the facility five days after back surgery.
+R.S.B, the sole alum polled by Rehabs.com to date, claims she was denied pain medication even though she entered the facility five days after back surgery.
 She rated the facility just one star in every category, and wrote: “I feel that they should have taken into account my recent back surgery before having me enter.
 Or, they should have told my family and I up front what would happen to me and how I would be treated once in the program…It was one of the most horrible experiences of my life.”

 WHAT FRIENDS & FAMILY SAY